Skip to main content

 If your parents say you can stay

-Your council may not help with longer term housing if your parents say you can stay at home and it is safe.
+Your council might not help with longer term housing if your parents say you can stay at home and it is safe.

-If you leave home when you could stay, you council's housing team may say you are intentionally homeless.
+If you leave home when you could stay, you council's housing team might say you are intentionally homeless.

 Money help if you have to leave